National Gallery of Victoria: Melbourne Winter Masterpieces

-NGV Triennial
+Melbourne Now

 In 2013 the NGV launched "Melbourne Now", an exhibition which celebrated the latest art, architecture, design, performance and cultural practice to reflect the complex cultural landscape of creative Melbourne.
 "Melbourne Now" ran from 22 November 2013 – 23 March 2014 and attracted record attendances of 753,071.

+A decade after the original exhibition, a second edition of Melbourne Now ran from 24 March 2023 to 20 August 2023 at the Ian Potter Centre: NGV Australia.
+The exhibition, which celebrated home-grown art and design from over 200 Victorian-based emerging and established artists, designers, studios and firms, drew 433,575 attendees, which made the exhibition one of the most popular exhibitions at the Ian Potter Centre: NGV Australia.

+NGV Triennial

-Following the success of "Melbourne Now", in 2–14 March the NGV announced a major new initiative, the NGV Triennial.
-Beginning in the Summer of 2017 and to be held every three years, this ambitious event will be a large-scale celebration of the best of contemporary international art and design.
-The inaugural Triennial ran from 15 December 2017 to 15 April 2018, and drew almost 1.3 million visitors during its run, making it the most attended exhibition in the gallery's history.
+Following the success of "Melbourne Now", in March 2014 the NGV announced a major new initiative, the NGV Triennial.
+Beginning in the Summer of 2017, it is intended as a large-scale celebration of the best of contemporary international art and design.
+The inaugural Triennial ran from 15 December 2017 to 15 April 2018, and drew almost 1.3 million visitors during its run, making it the most attended exhibition in the gallery's history until then.

 The 2020–21 NGV Triennial opened on 19 December 2020 and closed on 18 April 2021.
-The exhibition, which attracted more than 520,000 visitors during its run, showcased works by more than 100 artists, designers and collectives from 30 countries, with 34 newly commissioned works from a mixture of both Australian and international artists.
+The exhibition, which attracted more than 548,000 visitors during its run, showcased works by more than 100 artists, designers and collectives from 30 countries, with 34 newly commissioned works from a mixture of both Australian and international artists.

+The 2023–24 NGV Triennial, running from 3 December 2023 until 7 April 2024, featured over 75 projects by 100 artists, designers and collectives from over 30 countries.
+The exhibition attracted 1,063,675 visitors during its run, making it one of the most popular exhibitions in the NGV’s history.

 Publications

-The Art Journal of the National Gallery of Victoria, usually referred to as the Art Journal, was first published as The Quarterly Bulletin of the National Gallery of Victoria in 1945 (volume 1, no. 1), changing its name and frequency in 1959 to the Annual Bulletin of the National Gallery of Victoria (edition 1), then to the Art Bulletin of Victoria in 1967–68 (edition 9) (abbreviated to ABV, edition 42).
-For Edition 50 in 2011, in its 50th year of publication and 150th anniversary of the gallery, the name was changed to its present name.
+The Art Journal of the National Gallery of Victoria, usually referred to as the Art Journal, was first published as The Quarterly Bulletin of the National Gallery of Victoria in 1945, changing its name and frequency in 1959 to the Annual Bulletin of the National Gallery of Victoria, then to the Art Bulletin of Victoria in 1967–68 (edition 9) (abbreviated to ABV, edition 42).
+For edition 50 in 2011, in its 50th year of publication and 150th anniversary of the gallery, the name was changed to its present name.

+The NGV also publishes a bi-monthly magazine, NGV Magazine.